John-Abbott-College/4A8-Notes/02_Documenting_Public_APIs.md

 > ⚠️IMPORTANT!
 >
 > You must also document exceptions that are thrown by methods called within your method.
+>
-These exceptions can be thrown by your method -  callers of your API method need to know this so they can choose how to handle these exceptions, if they occur.
+> If not handled in your method, these exceptions can be bubbled up (thrown) by your method -  callers of your API method need to know this so they can choose how to handle these exceptions, if they occur.
 >
 > You do not need to document these exceptions if:
 >